Anu-techy/Unlocking-Hospitality-Trends-by-Analyzing-Luxe-Grand-Hotel-Operations-Data/README.md

 6. Luxe Palace
 7. Luxe Seasons

-The hotels have the following room categories:
+These hotels have the following **room classes**:

 1. Standard
 2. Elite
 3. Premium
 4. Presidential

-Hotel bookings can be done from the company's website or 3rd party booking websites
+Hotel bookings can be done from various **booking platforms**  like the company's website, 3rd party booking websites or direct offline.

+**booking_status** are Checked Out, Cancelled, No Show

 ===========================================